hazrulakmal/Educational-projects/README.md

 # Educational-side-projects

 Welcome to my side project repository!
-Here is where I keep my side-projects that I made for educational and learning purposes.
+Here is where I keep a collection of my side projects that I create for educational and learning purposes.